Trump to make state visit to the United Kingdom in June

 President Donald Trump accepted an invitation from Queen Elizabeth II to make a state visit to the United Kingdom in June, Buckingham Palace announced Tuesday.

-Trump, who will be joined by first lady Melania Trump, will make the trip from June 3 to June 5.
+Trump and his wife, Melania, will make the trip June 3 to June 5.

-The president will meet with the queen and hold talks with British Prime Minister Theresa May while on the trip, the White House said in a statement, adding that the state visit "will reaffirm the steadfast and special relationship between the United States and the United Kingdom."
+The president will meet with the queen and hold talks with British Prime Minister Theresa May, the White House said in a statement, adding that the visit "will reaffirm the steadfast and special relationship between the United States and the United Kingdom."

 The White House said the president and first lady will also attend a ceremony in Portsmouth to commemorate the 75th anniversary of D-Day before traveling to Normandy on June 6 to take part in a similar French ceremony honoring the anniversary at the Normandy American Cemetery and Memorial at Colleville-sur-Mer.